Evolution of the world population

 Consequences of population growth

-Global population growth has positive aspects for the development of society, but it also has negative effects on the planet.
-In the following lines, we list the most prominent of these:
+Global population growth has positive aspects for the development of society, but it also has negative effects on the planet, putting strains on resources such as food, water and energy, as well as increasing pollution levels and deforestation.
+Here are some of the most important consequences.

 Decreased food security